 NOTE 5 CAPITAL LEASE OBLIGATIONS

 The Borough acquired several pieces of equipment under the provisions of long term leases.
 For financial reporting purposes, minimum lease payments relating to the leases have been capitalized.
-The Borough has only one lease outstanding at December 31, 2016 and it matures in 2017.

 The cost and depreciation under the capital leases are as follows: